falstro/minute-http/README.md

 `libminute-http` is the HTTP protocol library, capable of parsing HTTP requests.
 Known headers are recognized and -- if selected by the user -- its value stored in a user defined buffer.
-The exceptions to this rules is that the `Connection` and `Expect` headers are interpreted and stored using flags.
+The exceptions to this rules is that the `Connection`, `Expect` and `Transfer-Encoding` headers are interpreted and stored using flags.
 More interpreted headers will likely be added in the future.
 Unrecognized headers are currently ignored.

 Parsing of the request is done using a hand written finite state machine, as well as compacted radix tries stored in linear tables to keep the footprint to